You have

 4. Don't overload the washing machine, as this can cause unnecessary abrasion to the fabric.

 5. Wash linens on a gentle cycle in warm water, with a cold-water rinse.
-Only use bleach if specifically allowed and only on white sheets.
+Never use bleach which can cause fading and yellowing, or fabric softener.

 7. Avoid dryer sheets, which can leave behind build-up and damage fine fabric.